Latest Nimitz-Class Carrier Upgrades Boost Naval Strength

 Impact on Naval Aviation

 The integration of different aircraft aboard Nimitz-class carriers enhances tactical versatility.
 Fighters like the F/A-18 Hornet and the upcoming F-35C provide a wide range of combat capabilities.
-The inclusion of electronic warfare planes and refueling aircraft extends operational reach.
+Electronic warfare planes and refueling aircraft extend operational reach.
+This versatility ensures carriers can adapt to various mission requirements.

 Training and Crew Readiness